 Examine any existing and well-developed technology.
-Define the effects of that technology on society.
+Define the effects of that technology on the society of its time, not today's society.
 There is a date boundary for this paper - 1800 to present day.
 As an example, you could examine what effect the telegraph had on society.
-The paper must also examine the existing technology displaced by the "new" technology.
+The paper must also examine the older technology displaced by the "new" technology.
 Areas to examine include impact on jobs, economic changes, and displaced manufacturers.
 The minimum number of pages will be 5 in the main body of the paper with the maximum number of pages not to exceed 8 in the main body of the paper.
 Appendices may be used to include large images and supporting data.
 There is no limit to the number of appendices.
 A cover page and a minimum of five references must be included.
 The paper format should be doubled spaced, Times New Roman font, with a font size of 12.
-The paper format should follow either APA or MA fonts.
+The paper format should follow either APA or MA standards.
 All papers are to be created using Microsoft Word and must be uploaded into the dropbox as Microsoft Word documents.
 No papers are to be written about the Internet, computer, cell phone, or mobile technologies!